 We rose early, driving out over miles of salt flats to see the sunrise from what used to be an island where the Incas made offerings to the god of the sun.
 After getting there and climbing to the top I took a seat facing the mountains to the east.
 It looked pretty cloudy so I didn’t think we would see the sunrise and after a while figured it wasn’t coming so got up to go over and chat to the others.
 Moments after I’d gotten up, Shaun called over to me ‘John!’ and pointed as if the sun had just popped up behind my back.
 I knew he was fucking with me so I flipped him off.
 ‘No really!’ he pointed again.
 I turned around and there it was; the tip of the orange arc peaking over the mountains.
 I’d missed the split second moment of appearance – but I didn’t feel disappointed, the inevitability of it seemed obvious; clearly I was never meant to see the sunrise on that crisp morning.
 I laughed to myself and took it as a lesson on patience.

 I was in good spirits and seeing two guys chucking an American football on the flats went over to join them.
-I enjoyed the simple joy of chucking a ball and sensed a freeness amidst the disconnection of being in the middle of salt flats, which felt like being in the middle of an ocean.
+I enjoyed the simple joy of chucking a ball and sensed a freeness amidst the disconnection of being in the middle of salt flats.
+It felt like being in the middle of an ocean.
 It wasn’t a typical experience of what I would consider being in nature: surrounded by trees in a wood or forest, or amongst towering mountains – there I could see flat endless pure white terrain to the horizon in every direction.
 It was the most distant I’ve ever felt from organised society, even being with other people.

 At the end of the tour our driver left us in Uyuni, my first experience of Bolivian society.
 Walking through the town I felt excited to be in a new place, but not noticeably more so than how I normally feel arriving in a new place.
 Having taken the dose on this day around 5am, I suspect that the acid had actually worn off by the time we arrived.
 With a few of the others I grabbed a bus to Potosi, I was heading northwards towards the Amazon in my quest for ayahuasca.

 Diminished effects on the 4th day.
 This was probably the first actual ‘microdose’

-- Positive outlook – didn’t feel disappointed missing the moment of sunrise
+Positive outlook – didn’t feel disappointed missing the moment of sunrise

 Physical activity felt good – tossed that pigskin like a pro

 Am I glad I did it?
 Absolutely.
 At the end of the tour my feeling was gratitude; for the opportunity to see nature on such a scale, the cheerful company of my fellow tourers, the magical places, and all of them combined.
 I imagine that most who are fortunate enough to go on such a tour, dosed or not, also feel grateful, but personally I know the experience wouldn’t have been the same if I hadn’t.